This is the REAL story behind the short-shorts! By Scott Mackintosh.

 I ran into my bedroom as the family was loading into the car.
 I grabbed some scissors and cut some old worn out pants into a set of short-shorts with the ends of the pockets hanging out the bottom.
 There was only about an inch of material below the crotch of the shorts.
 To add frosting to the cake, I looked down and noticed a shirt that my older daughter had given me for Father’s Day.
 At the time I thought “where the heck would I ever wear this?”
 Wow!
 I just found the perfect moment!
 I was a bit worried about going through with this, but felt that it was “OKAY” to make this statement in the privacy of our own home.
 I was certain that when my daughter saw me, that would be as far as it would have to go to make the point.

 As I walked out to the car I could see my daughter and my son in the back seat with their heads down focused on their phones…needless to say they didn’t even notice.
 I stood by the open driver’s side door for a minute and even spoke to them, but their faces stayed focused on their phones, they didn’t even glance up.
 They had no clue of how I was dressed.
 I then walked about 50 feet in front of the car to meet my wife as she was walking back from feeding our animals.
-(Why was my wife feeding the animals when our kids that should be doing it?
-It was her plan to give me time to walk around to let them notice me. …Then my daughter and I would both go into the house to change and be on our way.
-THAT was what SHE thought was going to happen.)
+Why was my wife feeding the animals when our kids that should be doing it?
+It was her plan to give me time to walk around to let my daughter notice me, and we would THEN both go into the house to change and be on our way.
+THAT was what we THOUGHT was going to happen!

 As we entered the restaurant we were greeted by many funny looking stares from a slightly small crowd.
 “Wow, at least it is a small group that I am making a fool of myself in front of” I thought.
 Then realized we knew two of the people.
 They laughed and said they couldn’t wait to tell our son-in-law what they had just seen.
 I gave a quick explanation.
 They laughed.
 My son, daughter and wife took a couple of pictures and posted them to social media.
 We ate dinner and it wasn’t a big deal.